Sanskrutilad/SmartSplit/README.md

 Groups Section: Exploration & details view (mostly complete).

-History Section: Initial setup started, work in progress.
+History Section: Features for group creation, deletion, and expense tracking have been completed.

-Friends Section: Initial setup started, work in progress.
+Friends Section: Functionality for sending friend requests and adding friends has been completed.

 📱 Screenshots